madsbuvi/MTY_CL/readme.md

 MTY CL
 ======
-!!NB!! program is broken for AMD drivers 13.1 and has sharply reduced performance in beta drivers 13.2, use earlier drivers!
+!!NB!! program is broken for AMD drivers 13.1 and has sharply reduced performance in beta drivers, use earlier drivers!
+When reverting to an older driver version you also have to manually delete a bunch of DLLs, since the installation program won't deal with them all automatically.
+A quick google search should give you a nice how-to.

 A utility for generating custom tripcodes on various imageboards, utilising GPGPU Via OpenCL for faster generating.
 Based on Chapuni's [MTY](http://naniya.sourceforge.jp/), released under GPL.